massimocaprinali/cloud-foundry-public/connecting_apps.md

 ## Deleting an alias

-The easisest way to delete the alias is to delete the IAM-managed service instance.
+The easiest way to delete the alias is to delete the IAM-managed service instance.
 However, you can maintain your IAM-managed service instance and instead delete the alias directly.

 1. Go to your dashboard.
 2. From the  **Cloud Foundry Services** table, click the name of the service instance to open the service details view.
 If it only has a **Connections** tab, it is an alias.